Pedro Chiamulera

-Pedro Paulo Chiamulera (born 29 June 1964, in Curitiba) is a retired Brazilian track and field athlete who competed in the 100-metre and 400-metre hurdles.
+Pedro Paulo Chiamulera (born 29 June 1964) is a retired Brazilian track and field athlete who competed in the 100-metre and 400-metre hurdles.
 He represented his country at the 1992 and 1996 Summer Olympics, as well as five consecutive world championships starting in 1987.

 Since retiring from Olympic competition, Chiamulera now acts as the head of the fraud management company ClearSale, which he started in 2001.